humza-13/Search-Replace-Shaders/README.md

 ## Getting Started

 1. **Installation:**
-   Place the `SearchMaterialByShader.cs` file into an `Editor` folder within your Unity project's `Assets` directory.
+   Place the `ShaderTool.cs` file into an `Editor` folder within your Unity project's `Assets` directory.

 2. **Access the Tool:**
    In the Unity Editor, navigate to **Tools > Search Material By Shader** to open the tool.